Tener/haskore-guide/doc/bach_prelude.markdown

 Prelude Helper
 ---------------

-Prelude has periodic repetitions, we want to take advantage of this pattern
+Prelude has repetitions and we want to take advantage of this pattern.

 in Music